galatolofederico/cerbero-7b/README.md

 ### Dataset Composition 📊

-We employed the [Fauno training dataset](https://github.com/RSTLess-research/Fauno-Italian-LLM).
+We employed a **refined** version of the [Fauno training dataset](https://github.com/RSTLess-research/Fauno-Italian-LLM).
 The training data covers a broad spectrum, incorporating:

 - **Medical Data:** Capturing nuances in medical language. 🩺
 - **Technical Content:** Extracted from Stack Overflow to enhance the model's understanding of technical discourse. 💻